BEng(Hons) Mechanical Engineering (with Foundation Year)

 Careers / Further study

-On graduation, your combined understanding of maths, science, technology, business and management could lead to a broad range of careers all over the world.
+Your combined understanding of maths, science, technology, business and management can lead to a broad range of careers all over the world.

 Consulting and contracting jobs are available in the design, implementation, operation and maintenance of equipment and machinery.
 These are in industries such as manufacturing, automotive, aerospace, pharmaceutical, energy and water.

-Visit our Employability pages to find out about careers, employers, real world experience and what our students are doing six months after graduating.
+Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.